night780/night780/README.md

 📖 I’m currently earning my BAS.c in Software Development

-👥 I’m looking to collaborate on Web and Java applications
+👥 Looking to collaborate on Web and Java applications

 Contact me at github@jac0b.anonaddy.com